200+ Travel Agent Rates, 2023 [+PDF Download]

 Here's how to access Marriott's FAM-tastic rates:

-1. Log into your Marriott account here with your accreditation number
+1. Log into your Marriott Partner Privileges account.

 Marriott FAM-tastic Travel Agent Rates

-Here are a list of Marriott's brands that are included in their program (sorry, but you're not going to find the Ritz Yacht Collection here).
-Those in bold were originally Starwood brands:
+Here are a list of Marriott's brands that have a travel agent rates program (sorry, but you're not going to find the Ritz Yacht Collection here).

 1. AC Hotels by Marriott